Animal notifiable infectious diseases

 Bluetongue virus

 Bluetongue virus is a disease that affects all ruminants (sheep, cattle, goats, deer and camelids).
-It doesn't affect horses, pigs or humans.
-The disease is caused by a virus spread through midges and is most likely in summer and autumn, when the midge population is at its height.
+It does not affect horses, pigs or humans.
+The disease is caused by a virus spread mainly by biting midges and is most likely in summer and autumn, when the midge population increases.

 Signs in sheep and cattle: